mktung/pihole/README.md

 - Ribbon cable if you want to repurpose the device

 ## If you want to customize the device
-If you want to get into the gritty details of the PiHole, the main settings can be configured through `sudo raspi-config` on the commmand line.
+If you want to get into the gritty details of the PiHole, the main settings can be configured through `sudo raspi-config` on the command line.
 All other commands are standard Linux, particularly borrowed from Debian.
 Most importantly, the PiHole command allows you to manage a wide array of options, which are available [here](https://docs.pi-hole.net/core/pihole-command/).
 If you ever need help with something, feel free to text/call me.

 Merry Christmas Dad!